sawyerdellaquila/Codex/docs/dellaquila-performance-prd.md

 The initial business context is a Porsche/BMW performance automotive shop planned for the Sacramento, California area.
 The founder has direct experience working at Performance Technic in Fremont, California and has firsthand exposure to limitations in current shop management workflows.

-The software should support the launch and growth of Delical Performance Group while remaining flexible enough to become a broader software product for other specialty automotive shops in the future.
+The software should support the launch and growth of Dell'Aquila Performance Group while remaining flexible enough to become a broader software product for other specialty automotive shops in the future.

 ## 4. Product Goals